Emruur/BadPoets/logbook.md

 ### 1.1 Stats
 We also record some stats per author

     self.stats = {
     'number_of_poems': num_poems,
     'mean_length_of_poems': mean_length,
     'number_of_unique_words': num_unique_words
     }

-with the intention of analyzing the creativity of the system based on the characterstics of the reference data
+to analyze the creativity of the system based on the characteristics of the reference data

 ## 2. Poem Generation With Markov Chains

-We first decided to go with fine tuning a LLM to generate poems as it is the most state of the art approach.
-However because of its simple nature and ease of implementation, we decided to use markov chains.
+We first decided to go with fine tuning a LLM to generate poems as it is the most state-of-the-art approach.
+However, because of its simple nature and ease of implementation, we decided to use Markov chains.

 ### 2.1 Markov chains